allegro/allegro.tech/_posts/2020-02-17-immutability-in-java.md

 tick_threaded20M:tick_threaded20M p0.00               411.042          ms/op
 tick_threaded20M:tick_threaded20M p0.99               478.224          ms/op
 ```
-Now version with objects is struggling even more to maintain good performance, and this is
+New version with objects is struggling even more to maintain good performance, and this is
 actually something you might observe in your web application too, when more and more time goes
 for GC and allocation.
-Some of these issues can be sometimes “solved” by adjusting young gen size.
+Some of these issues can be sometimes solved (or make them less visible) by adjusting young gen size.
 Issue will still be there, but now it will occur at another point, and at the end you will finally hit
-limit of how much you can scale your application vertically.
+a limit of how much you can scale your application vertically.

 ### Conclusion?